-Tuition Aid Grants: TAG awards are made to New Jersey students.
+Tuition Aid Grants: TAG awards are made to eligible New Jersey residents.
 Amounts are determined by the degree of need, the cost of attendance, and funds available for distribution to students.
 Eligibility is determined through completion of the FAFSA.
+Students are required to communicate directly with the New Jersey Higher Education Student Assistance Authority to submit corrections and to satisfy all requests for additional information.